dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **A1) Managing a multi-step and multi-decision checkout process of an e-commerce mobile app.**
   - **A2) Orchestrating the execution of distributed business processes.**
   - **For a distributed session management for your mobile application** : is incorrect as **Elasticache**

+- You are working as a Solutions Architect for a leading airline company where you are building a decoupled application in AWS using EC2, Auto Scaling group, S3 and SQS.
+You designed the architecture in such a way that the EC2 instances will consume the message from the SQS queue and will automatically scale up or down based on the number of messages in the queue.
+In this scenario, which of the following statements is false about **SQS**?
+  - **A) Standard queues preserve the order of messages**
+  - **Only FIFO queues can preserve the order of messages and not standard queues.**

+- A manufacturing company has EC2 instances running in AWS.
+The EC2 instances are configured with Auto Scaling.
+There are a lot of requests being lost because of too much load on the servers.
+The Auto Scaling is launching new EC2 instances to take the load accordingly yet, there are still some requests that are being lost.
+Which of the following is the MOST suitable solution that you should implement to **avoid losing recently submitted requests**?
+  - **A) Use an SQS queue to decouple the application components**
+  - **Keeping one extra Spot EC2 instance always ready in case a spike occurs or using larger instances for your application** : are incorrect because using a Spot or a larger EC2 instance would not prevent data from being lost in case of a larger spike.
+You can take advantage of the durability and elasticity of SQS to keep the messages available for consumption by your instances.
+  - **Pre-warming your Elastic Load Balancer** : is incorrect because it would be difficult to predict how much traffic your load balancer will be receiving in a certain period of time, which corresponds to how long you will pre-warm the load balancer.
+It is still better to use SQS in this scenario rather than re-configuring your load balancer.